graeme-winter/microbit-tutorials/Tree.md

 for j in range(1000):
     for l in range(6):
         np[l] = random.choice(colours)
+    np.show()
     time.sleep(0.1)
 ```

-This should twinkle for a couple of minutes....
+This should twinkle for a couple of minutes... you may want to set the colours by hand to see that I have the codes right too!